“You will need more than 5 days in the Mother City, there are too many things to do in Cape Town!”

 Thankfully, the day I arrived in Cape Town on my second visit the weather was much better and I managed to go up.
 There is a good reason people say this is what to do in Cape Town for nature and adventure lovers: the view from up there is breathtaking.
 There are paths that go all around it, offering views of Lion’s Head, the Twelve Apostles, the city and much more.
 Make sure to stay long enough to take in the sunset views.
 It’s worth the line at the cable car to go back!

-Here’s a selection of tours to Table Mountain – both hikes and cable car, or a mix of the two:
+Here’s a selection of tours to Table Mountain – both hikes and cable car; a mix of the two, or a proper adventure:

 - Cape Town: Table Mountain National Park Guided Hike